gravtrade/gravtrade.github.io/_posts/2016-09-18-pepperstone-broker-rebate-edge-standard.md

 Follow steps below:

-1. Sign up Pepperstone Standard account through our IB [Here](https://pepperstone.com/?a_aid=pro "Here") and you will get $4 for every 1 Standard Lot traded.
+1. Sign up **Pepperstone Standard Account** through our IB [Here](https://pepperstone.com/?a_aid=pro "Here") and you will get $4 for every 1 Standard Lot traded.
-2. If you already have pepperstone account, you need to email pepperstone support and ask them to put you under our IB id (pro) or provide them this link (https://pepperstone.com/?a_aid=pro) into your mail.
+2. If you already have **Pepperstone Standard Account**, you need to email pepperstone broker support team and ask them to put you under our IB id (pro) or provide them this link (https://pepperstone.com/?a_aid=pro) into your mail.
 3. [Email](http://www.gravtrade.com/contact "Email") us to claim your rebate.

 [*Term and condition applied](http://www.gravtrade.com/term-and-condition/ "Term and condition applied")